LURASIDONE

 Medicinal Benefits

-This LURASIDONE is used to treat certain mood /mental diseases like schizophrenia and depression related to bipolar disorder.
+LURASIDONE is used to treat certain mood /mental diseases like schizophrenia and depression related to bipolar disorder.
 LURASIDONE helps you to feel less nervous, think more clearly and take part in daily life.
 It may also help to reduce hallucinations (seeing/hearing things that are not there).
-It alters brain function, improving mood, thinking ability and social behaviour.
+It alters brain function and improves mood, thinking ability, and social behaviour.
 It reduces the development of symptoms in patients with schizophrenia, bipolar disorder or other mood disorders.

 Directions for Use